 Passengers will be able to hold a reservation without payment, or cancel a booking without penalty, for 24 hours after the reservation is made, if they make the reservation one week or more prior to a flight’s departure date.
 (Source: U.S. Department of Transportation: https://www.transportation.gov/affairs/2012/dot0812.html#sthash.irheRbZA.dpuf.

-That means that if a fare drops, you can cancel and rebook the fare at the cheaper price, so it’s worth checking the fare prices again with 24 hours of booking.
+This policy for flights means that if a fare drops, you can cancel and rebook the fare at the cheaper price, so it’s worth checking the fare prices again within 24 hours of booking.
 After that, there will be a fee to change your ticket in most cases.

 9) Research How to Get from the Airport to Your Destination Before You Arrive